-The Asset and Liability Committee ('ALCO') is responsible for overseeing the asset and liability management activities of the balance sheet of PL entities including PSIL, and for ensuring compliance with all treasury related regulatory requirements.
+Asset and Liability Committee ('ALCO') is responsible for overseeing the asset and liability management activities of the balance sheet of PL entities including PSIL, and for ensuring compliance with all treasury related regulatory requirements.

-ALCO is responsible for ensuring that the policy and guidance set through the BNY Mellon's Global ALCO and EMEAALCO is understood and executed locally.
+ALCO is responsible for ensuring that the policy and guidance set through the BNY Mellon's Global ALCO and EMEA ALCO is understood and executed locally.
 This includes the strategy related to the investment portfolio, placements, interest rate risk, capital management and liquidity risk.
-ALCO is chaired by the Chief Financial Officer.
+ALCO is chaired by the Chief Financial Officer of Pershing EMEA.